Costa Rica Leatherbacks

 Is This Trip Right For Me?

-SEE Turtles offers trips for people with a spirit of adventure.
 Costa Rica is a safe and beautiful country that receives more than 1 million international tourists annually.
-This trip goes off the beaten path for 4 nights at the rustic and remote Las Tortugas Research Station.
+The accommodations are comfortable with air conditioning and private bathrooms in a small community.
 This is an active trip that requires a level of physical fitness and an ability to manage sometimes challenging conditions including weather and heat, bugs, and a schedule that can affect sleeping patterns.
-Electricity at the station is limited (solar panels) which means no air conditioning or hot water, there is no access to wifi or cell phone service, and meals are simple and basic and vegetarians can be accommodated.
+Plan to spend time on boats on flat water (not on the ocean) and walking several miles on soft sand patrolling the beach.
+This trip is not suitable for people with mobility challenges.
+Dietary preferences can be accommodated.

 OTHER TURTLE CONSERVATION TRIPS